-When an Illinois resident dies without having made a Last Will and Testament, the intestacy succession laws found in the Illinois statutes will dictate who inherits the deceased person's probate estate.
+When an Illinois resident dies without having made a last will and testament, the intestacy succession laws found in the Illinois statutes will dictate who inherits the deceased person's probate estate.

-Deceased Person Is Survived by a Spouse And/Or Descendants
+Survived by a Spouse or Descendants

 Here is what will happen under the Illinois intestacy laws if the deceased person is survived by a spouse and/or descendants (children, grandchildren, great-grandchildren, etc.):